ipaintcode/Coda-2-Themes/README.md

 *  Zenburnesque

 ##About
-A collection of common TextEditor themes ported to the new Coda 2
+A collection of common Text Editor themes ported for use in Coda 2

 ##Usage
-Download zip and double clip the XXX.sss theme you're wish to install, goto the Preferences inside Coda 2 and select the Color tab.
+Double click the .sss theme you wish to install, within Preferences select the Color tab (It will be selected if you just double clicked .sss).
 Use the Style Sheet dropdown to select the new theme just installed.
-To add more you can repeat the process or just select the entire folder contents (all XXX.sss files) and double click.
+To add more you can repeat the process.
+Like to install entire collection?
+Select all .sss files and double click or press cmd + o.
+BOOM!